peerigon/erroz/README.md

 ### includeStack _boolean_

-Should the stack be included in errors?
+Whether the stack should be included in errors.
 Default is true.
-Consider turning this off in production and sending it to your logger instead.

 ```javascript
 erroz.options.includeStack = false;
 ```

+Consider turning this off in production and sending it to a logger instead.

 ## Pro Tip: Using erroz with Connect / Express error handlers